tpecholt/imrad/README.md

   * some features such as MainWindow or Image widget require GLFW dependency.
 Compile your code with `IMRAD_WITH_GLFW` to activate it
   * currently Image widget requires stb library as well.
 Compile your code with `IMRAD_WITH_STB` or supply your own `LoadTextureFromFile()`
-  * optional support for the popular `fmt` library can be activated by defining `IMRAD_WITH_FMT`.
-This will allow you to use formating flags throughout all string properties
+  * in generated code `ImRad::Format` delegates to `std::format` by default but when requested popular `fmt` library can be used instead by defining `IMRAD_WITH_FMT`.
+If neither is available simple formatting routine which skips formatting flags will be used.

 * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time